LindaNSIP/usecases/docs/enrollment/enrollment_howto.md

 ### 2. Use Case Description & Pre-Conditions

-A thirrd party SIS application connects to HITS as a jurisdiction hub, collecting the relevant information and publishing back student records to the centralised system.
+A third party SIS application connects to HITS as a jurisdiction hub, collecting the relevant information and publishing back student records to the centralised system.

 #### Assumptions:

-3rd Party Vendor is a current supplier of a SIS product in schools or has knowledge of student administration processes in K-12 Schools.
+The third party vendor is a current supplier of a SIS product in schools or has knowledge of student administration processes in K-12 Schools.

 #### Pre-Conditions:

--   Vendor has access to HITS
+-   The vendor has access to HITS
 -   HITS has been provisioned with School Data
--   Vendor has mapped the relevant SIF Objects to their systems:
+-   The vendor has mapped the relevant SIF Objects to their systems:

      - StudentPersonal